 Coupons and Discounts.
 Tour, Attractions, and Dining from Charleston Coupons

 Charleston's Museum Mile is located along Meeting Street and runs from the Charleston Visitor Center to the Nathaniel Russell House.
-The Mile is easy to navigate on foot and with public transportation.
-You can use the DASH trolleys and CARTA buses to traverse the downtown area, travel to various sites and link with tourist buses at the Visitor Center. .
+The Mile is easyto navigate on foot and with public transportation.
+You can use the DASH trolleys and CARTA buses to traverse the downtown area, travel to various sites and link with tourist busses at the Visitor Center. .

-Palmetto Carriage Tour - Charleston discount coupons on the web site
+Palmetto Carriage Tour - Charleston guide discount coupons on the web site

-Old South Carriage Company - Charleston discount coupons on the web site
+Old South Carriage Company - Charleston guide discount coupons on the web site

-The Gray Line of Charleston offers a choice of guided mini-bus tours of the historic, charming city of Charleston, designed to give you a fun and informative look into the city and it's well-preserved past.
+The Gray Line of Charleston offers a choice of guided mini-bus tour guides of the historic, charming city of Charleston, designed to give you a fun and informative look into the city and it's well-preserved past.

-Click here to Take a short trip to Folly Beach!
+Click here to Take a short photo guide of Folly Beach!